paiva-it/nestjs-challenge/IMPLEMENTATION.md

 - Suggest different folder structure (module-first, then type) — kept original for PR readability and easier diff comparison.

+# Future Improvements

+- Better API decorators with more specific responses (e.g., 404 on update when not found) for better swagger documentation.

 # AI Usage

 - ChatGPT for theoretical high-level architecture discussion and validation.